ambekadeshmukh/meerkatics/README.md

 ---

 <p align="center">
-  Made with ❤️ by Beka for the AI engineering community
+  Built with ❤️ by Meerkatics for the AI engineering community
 </p>